Skip to content

 Natural

-• It has cleansing antibacterial properties.
+• Its cleansing antibacterial properties.

 Spotlights on the benefits of vanillin

 Vanillin naturally occurs in the pods and is the main source of the characteristic vanilla scent.
 It has been studied for decades and has shown antioxidant, anti-inflammatory, and antimicrobial properties when applied to the skin.
-It also showed antidepressive properties when ingested or inhaled.
-Since 1858, chemists have been able to synthesise the compound, creating a cheap alternative to natural vanilla that is still widely used today.
+It also showed antidepressant properties when ingested or inhaled.
+Since 1858, chemists have been able to synthesise the compound, creating a cheaper alternative to natural vanilla that is still widely used today.

 Why is natural vanilla so rare?

-Homepage - Vanilla Absolute
+Homepage - Vanilla Planifolia Fruit Extract (Vanilla Extract)